DarkCaster/Perpetual/docs/limitations.md

 ## Supported Source File Encoding

-`Perpetual` only supports following text encodings for source files:
+`Perpetual` only supports the following text encodings for source files:

 - UTF-8 (with or without BOM)
 - UTF-16 (LE and BE, with BOM)